Fireworks have always been a centerpiece of celebration, creating breathtaking visuals that light up the night sky.

 What this article covers:

-The Role of Metal Ions in Firework Colors
+How Metal Ions Produce Firework Colors

 Overview of Metal Ions and Their Associated Colors